I'm an artist who enjoys working in a variety of mediums. My favorite subjects are animals, nature, scenery, and abstract art.

 Note: You don't need to apply gesso to a tile or Gessobord.

 Cover the Back

 If you’d like to keep the back of your canvas or wood panel clean, cover it with aluminum foil secured with painter’s tape.
-This step is optional, but prevents messy ink stains on the back of your work.
+This step is optional, but it prevents messy ink stains on the back of your work.